-It has been almost two weeks since Avengers: Infinity War hit theaters, Hulk-smashed box office records, re-shuffled the Marvel Cinematic Universe (MCU)—while still keeping everything the same—and generally delighted audiences.
-With enough time to digest the ambitious epicness of it all, we can now begin to look forward to what’s next.
+It has been about five months since Avengers: Infinity War hit theaters, Hulk-smashed box office records, re-shuffled the Marvel Cinematic Universe (MCU)—while still keeping everything the same—and generally delighted audiences.
+With enough time to digest the ambitious epicness of it all, we can continue to look forward to what’s next.

-Before we get to the still untitled Avengers 4 next year, Marvel fans have Ant-Man and the Wasp and Captain Marvel to come, both of which may play an important role in shaping the MCU moving forward.
+Before we get to the still untitled Avengers 4 next year, Marvel fans have Captain Marvel to come, which may play an important role in shaping the MCU moving forward.
 After Avengers 4, all bets are off.

 So with so much fumbling around in the dark going on among fans and critics, we thought we’d compile all of the major Avengers: Infinity War and beyond theories in one convenient place.

 You can thank us later.

 So without further ado, here are the Thanos-sized theories floating around the MCU in order from least likely to most likely.

 The Iron Man-Sorcerer Supreme Theory